MicrosoftDocs/azure-devops-docs/docs/boards/queries/build-test-integration.md

 </table>

 **Notes**
-1. Requires TFS 2013.3 or later version to be installed on the application-tier server and existing projects to be updated to support Test Plan and Test Suite.
+1. Requires TFS 2013.3 to be installed on the application-tier server and existing projects to be updated to support Test Plan and Test Suite.
 2. Do not customize the pick list for these fields.
 The system accepts only those values listed.

 ## Related articles